smackers/lockpwn/README.md

 .\lockpwn.exe ${PROGRAM}.bpl
 ```

-lockpwn can also easily integrate with Microsoft's Corral bounded bugfinder.
+lockpwn can also easily integrate with Microsoft's [Corral](http://corral.codeplex.com) bounded bugfinder.
 This can be achieved as follows:

 ```
 .\lockpwn.exe ${PROGRAM}.bpl /corral
 ```

 The output, ${OUTPUT}.bpl, is an instrumented with context-switches (yields) Boogie program.
-This can be directly fed to the Corral bug-finder using the `/cooperative` option (so Corral does not automatically instrument `yield` statements).
+This can be directly fed to Corral using the `/cooperative` option (so Corral does not automatically instrument `yield` statements).

 ## Tool options